 - Long drying time

 The BRANWYN Essential Hipster checks all the boxes for hiking underwear.
-They are comfortable, long-lasting, breathable, have excellent moisture management, and have natural odor resistance.
+They are comfortable, long-lasting, breathable, and have excellent moisture management and natural odor resistance.
 They’re made from a Merino wool blend and have seamless construction.
-They stay put and don’t bunch, and honestly, when I wear these on a hike, I don’t think about my underwear because they’re meant to hug your body to fit your curves during activities.
+They stay put and don’t bunch, and honestly, when we wear these on a hike, we don’t think about our underwear because they’re meant to hug your body to fit your curves during activities.

 While the Essential Hipster is a premium product, its durability and high-quality design justify the price for those prioritizing comfort and sustainability.
 The eco-forward certifications, renewable materials, transparency, and responsible sourcing practices add value for environmentally conscious shoppers.
 And despite its longer dry time, the underwear maintains exceptional performance in most conditions.